Finite-sample analysis of M-estimators using self-concordance: Introduction and problem formulation

-While the only available generic upper bound on~$\rho$ is given by the inverse of the \textit{global} strong convexity modulus of the loss, and can be extremely large or even infinite in the case of unbounded predictors, the \textit{actual} value of~$\rho$ depends on the data distribution, and is moderate when this distribution is not chosen adversarially, as discussed in~\cite[Sections~3.1,~4.2]{bach-moulines} and in our Section~\ref{sec:ass-distrib}.
-For example, one can show (see Appendix~\ref{sec:subgaussian-check}) that~$\rho \lsim 1+\|\theta_*\|_{\Cov}^3$ in logistic regression with Gaussian design~$X \sim \cN(0, \Cov)$.
-Moreover, for \textit{canonically} self-concordant losses in the sense of~\cite{nemirovski1994interior}, the dependency on~$\rho$ can be eliminated, and the critical sample size becomes~$ O(d \cdot \deff)$, see Theorems~\ref{th:crb-mine-simple} and~\ref{th:crb-mine-complex}.
-Thus, canonically self-concordant losses have somewhat better statistical behavior according to our theory.
-Motivated by this result, we propose canonically self-concordant losses for robust estimation and classification in Section~\ref{sec:ass-qsc}.
+\end{theorem} While the only available generic upper bound on~$\rho$ is given by the inverse of the \textit{global} strong convexity modulus of the loss, and can be very large or even infinite in the case of unbounded predictors, the \textit{actual} value of~$\rho$ depends on the data distribution, and is moderate when this distribution is not chosen adversarially, as discussed in~\cite[Sections~3.1,~4.2]{bach-moulines} and in our Section~\ref{sec:ass-distrib}.
+In this vein, we show in Appendix~\ref{sec:subgaussian-check} that $ \rho \lsim 1+\|\theta_*\|_{\Cov}^3 $ in logistic regression with Gaussian design~$X \sim \cN(0, \Cov)$.
+Motivated by this result, we propose canonically self-concordant losses for classification and robust regression in Section~\ref{sec:ass-qsc}.

-\item In Section~\ref{sec:improved}, we obtain improved bounds for the critical sample size, eliminating the extra~$d$ factor under a slightly stronger assumption on the data distribution.
-In particular,
+In Section~\ref{sec:improved}, we obtain improved bounds for the critical sample size, scaling {\em near-linearly in the parameter dimension,} under slightly stronger assumption on the data distribution.
+Essentially, we now require that the \textit{calibrated design} $ \wt X(\theta) := [\ell''(Y,X^\T\theta)]^{1/2}X, $ is subgaussian uniformly over~$\theta$ in the set